sevenseasofbri/Orbital-README/README.md

 2.Single Responsibility Principle: All our class components have a single responsibility allocated to them with all the code split between Profile.js, Register.js, Login.js, Intinerary.js and UserFunctions.js.
 Each class Component is responsible for a **single responsibility** as evident by their names.

-As we progress and add more features we wil follow the LSP prince in dependence.
+As we progress and add more features we wil follow  Liskov Substitution Principle while implenting class single dependence.

 ### Current Testing and Security Features
 1.Like all programs ours had bugs like delayed responses in autocomplete and the coordinate searching.
 We were able to fix those bugs through tracking via console.log and perfomed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
 This was followed by **itegration testing**  with other features like calender and a **15 rounds of manual accpetance tesing**.